johnrraymond/greatlibraryserver/readme.md

 source ~/.bashrc
 ```

 ### If the above fails...
-WARNING DO NTO DO THIS STEP ULNESS YOU NEED TO
+WARNING DO NOT DO THIS STEP ULNESS YOU NEED TO
 ```
 git clone https://github.com/eth-brownie/brownie.git
 cd brownie